MomsFriendlyDevCo/gulpy/README.md

 Why?
 ----

 * **Call-forwards** - Like any company with a large sprawling codebase we separate our gulp files up into multiple chunks and sometimes things like calling between these gulp tasks is required.
-The Gulp@4 standard doesn't really seem to take this into account so the `gulp.task(id, func)` invocation has to been called in an exact order or you get an error.
+The Gulp@4 standard doesn't really seem to take this into account so the `gulp.task(id, func)` invocation has to be called in an exact order or you get an error.
 This can be fixed with [some workarounds](https://github.com/gulpjs/undertaker-forward-reference) but even the official Gulp docs say this is likely to be abandoned at some future point.
 * **Non-Async functions** - I honestly see no earthly reason why Gulp@4 now insists that all functions should be async except as an aesthetic choice.
 Forgetting to add the magical `async` bit before a function when it just returns an inline operation seems extremely arbitrary.
 * **Task prerequisites** - Yes I know you can use `gulp.task(id, gulp.series(foo, bar, baz))` to show the execution order but if the last one of these is a function things get messy.
 I much prefer the `gulp.task(id, [prereqs...], func)` way of doing things
+* **Run-once tasks** - An easier way to specify that a task should be executed only once, even if called multiple times as a pre-requisite.

 Installation & Usage